jarmokivekas/tuamk-thesis/doc/main.md

 The manifestation of imbalances in the IQ signal paths can be visualized by showing how they impact a signal constellation plot.
 Figure \ref{fig:iq-imbalance} shows three constellations, constellation A does is a clean constellation without any IQ imbalance, constellation B is vertically skewed due to phase imbalance, and constellation C is stretched horizontally due to amplitude imbalance.
-The constellation is skewed or stretched either horizontally or vertically depending which signal path has longer propagation delay or gain.\cite{ni-iq-balance}
+The constellation is skewed or stretched either horizontally or vertically depending which signal path has longer propagation delay or higher gain.\cite{ni-iq-balance}

 IQ imbalance is hardware dependent and will vary between individual circuit boards due to component variance.
 Operating temperature and signal frequency also have an effect on IQ imbalance.\cite{ettus-uhd}